shelleyolivia/learn-tutorials/polygon/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 Ganache is a personal blockchain environment for DApp development.
 It provides a local blockchain with 10 default accounts, each already funded with 100 ETH.
 This can be very useful for testing and development, [check it out](https://www.trufflesuite.com/ganache) if you are interested.

-### MetaMask Setup
+### MetaMask Setup for the Mumbai Testnet

 MetaMask is used to interact with the Ethereum blockchain.
 It allows users to access their Ethereum wallet through a browser extension or mobile app, which can then be used to interact with decentralized applications.

 To install MetaMask extension, click on this [link](https://metamask.io/).
 Now, `Create a MetaMask account -> save the mnemonics (12 secret words) because we need those mnemonics at the time of deployment`

 To interact with Polygon via Metamask we first have to add a new RPC endpoint.
 Open the Metamask extension by clicking on the Fox icon in your browser toolbar then select `Settings -> Networks -> Add network -> Save`.
+You can use free RPC endpoints from providers like [Alchemy](https://docs.alchemy.com/docs/how-to-add-alchemy-rpc-endpoints-to-metamask), [Quicknode](https://quicknode.com), and [Moralis](https://moralis.io).

 Fill out the information as given in the image below.
+Note that the image's shown RPC URL is a public endpoint and thus, rate-limited.
+As a best practice, most developers choose to use a private RPC endpoint like the ones below:

+- Alchemy: https://polygon-mumbai.g.alchemy.com/v2/Alchemy-api-key.
+You'll need a [free API key](https://docs.alchemy.com)
+- Quicknode: https://mumbai.network.quiknode.pro/Quicknode-api-key/.
+You'll need a [Infura key](https://infura.io]
+- Moralis: https:speedy-notes-nyc.moralis.io/Moralis-api-key/polygon/mumbai.
+You'll need a [Moralis API key](https://moralis.io)

 ![](https://github.com/figment-networks/learn-tutorials/raw/master/assets/deploy-and-debug-on-polygon-1.png)

 Now you'll notice zero balance (0 MATIC) in your wallet, To get test Matic for deployment and testing, `go to Matic Faucet -> Select Mumbai -> Paste wallet address -> Submit`, Matic Faucet [link](https://faucet.matic.network).
+You can also get Mumbai test tokens from the [mumbaifaucet.com](https://mumbaifaucet.com).

 Done! check your wallet, you'll see some Matic there. *(We only need small amount of Matic (5-10 Matic) to deploy and test our DApp.)*

 ![](https://github.com/figment-networks/learn-tutorials/raw/master/assets/deploy-and-debug-on-polygon-2.png)